 It’s important to know where you can go for safe, judgment-free help when you are feeling unsafe in your relationship.
 Caring assistance is available through the Family Advocacy Program.

 Everyone who experiences domestic abuse has a unique set of circumstances and concerns.
-Through your installation’s Family Advocacy Program, you can meet with a victim advocate with a deep understanding about the challenges of seeking help for domestic abuse.
-The role of a victim advocate is to be there for you, to hear you and to offer help and resources.
+Through your installation’s Family Advocacy Program, you can meet with a victim advocate who will have a deep understanding about the challenges of seeking help for domestic abuse.
+The role of a domestic abuse victim advocate is to be there for you, to hear you and to offer help and resources.

 Find Support Today